am-0code1/cv/README.md

   - **streakline** for multiple particles with similar or various attributes, _e.g._, diameter, density, etc.
   - **arbitrary configurations** from a text file with various attributes, _e.g._, diameter, density, injection speed, etc.

+What to expect
+---
+Here are multiple examples to give you some idea of the type of problems that can be addressed currently by using this library:

+### Particle motion within microfluidic deterministic lateral displacement (DLD) device
+Image of mesh

+Image of particle trajectory

+### Particle motion within microfluidic device with pinched flow
+Image of mesh

+Image of particle trajectory

 > [!WARNING]
 > The library has currently multiple limitations including:
 > - It runs two-dimensional modeling.
 So, three-dimensional problems cannot be solved.
 > - It does not have a solver for fluid flow.
-Thus, fluid flow equations need to be solved, first, by using other packages, _e.g._ OpenFOAM, Ansys, COMSOL, etc., before using the library.
+Thus, fluid flow equations need to be solved, first, by using other packages, _e.g._, OpenFOAM, Ansys, COMSOL, etc., before using the library.
 > - Only Ansys format is currently supported for mesh and fluid flow solution files.

-# Getting Started
+Getting Started
+---
 Install the library using either [the .zip file from the latest release](https://github.com/FastLED/FastLED/releases/latest/) or by searching for "FastLED" in the libraries manager of the Arduino IDE.
 [See the Arduino documentation on how to install libraries for more information.](https://docs.arduino.cc/software/ide-v1/tutorials/installing-libraries)

 How quickly can you get up and running with the library?
 Here's a simple blink program: